nguyenkiet/technical_document/c_sharp_coding_style.md

 ============================

 ## Introduction
 This document is describe guidelines and recommendations when developing application using C# language.
-Our main goal is to define a consistent format and style for every source code produced by all Radya Labs developer.
+Our main goal is to define a consistent format and style for every source code produced by all developer.

 ##	Scope
 This coding guideline only apply to C# suage and .NET framework common type system.
-C# is go-to language choice for every project developed by Radya Labs.
+C# is go-to language choice for every project developed.

 ## Naming Convention